HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

  3-D RGB [3, NumColumns, NumRows]
 Chunking must be set to the size of one entire image so the filter is called once for each image.
 Using the JPEG filter in your application:

-HDF5 only supports compression for "chunked" datasets; this just means that you need to call H5Pset_chunk to specify a chunk size.
-The chunking must be set to the size of a single image for the JPEG filter to work properly.
+HDF5 only supports compression for "chunked" datasets; this means you need to call H5Pset_chunk to specify a chunk size.
+The chunking must be set to the size of a single image for the JPEG filter to work correctly.

-When calling H5Pset_filter for compression it must be called with cd_nelmts=4 and cd_values as follows:
+When calling H5Pset_filter for compression, it must be called with cd_nelmts=4 and cd_values as follows:

     cd_values[0] = quality factor (1-100)